reflex-php/lockdown/README.md

 # Lockdown

-# Lol
-A ACL package for Laravel 5
+A ACL package for Laravel 5.2, allows for fine-grained permissions and groups